 The adult content of In the French Style is in the dialogue and relationships.
 The night of love with Guy is treated in a chaste manner, and for all we know, Ms. Seberg insisted on the revealing nightgown she wears in one scene — I wonder if it skated over the heads of the censors because of the film’s refreshingly serious, non-exploitative nature.

 The major scene with Walter where Christina declares her intentions is a real keeper.
 Stanley Baker is superb; he communicates his possessive anger without falling back on any threat of violence.
-Even in Losey’s Accident Baker’s character doesn’t have to confront his selfish brutality, but here his Walter Beddoes admits that he wants to cry, even as he stays angry.
+Even in Losey’s Accident Baker’s character never has to confront his selfish brutality, but here his Walter Beddoes admits that he wants to cry, even as he stays angry.

 The Twilight Time Blu-ray of In the French Style is a stunning encoding of this beautiful B&W Columbia release, that the world probably started ignoring one week after its release.
 It’s in perfect condition, and the HD transfer lets us admire the terrific images of Michel Kelber, the cameraman of Renoir’s French Cancan and Ray’s Bitter Victory.
 Joseph Kosma’s sprightly score comes into its own when Guy spirits Christina around town on his Vespa.
 The fact that she struggles to keep her skirt down shows us that she’s more reserved than maybe even she knows.
 Kosma’s music can be heard on an Isolated, or almost isolated, Score track.